 At stations within the NSW rural network, low cost monitors such as DustTraks are also used for indicative monitoring of fine particles as PM10 and PM2.5.

 Is an average of the previous N hours for each hour of the day.
 For example, for the hour ending 05:00, the 4-hour rolling average is calculated from the values for hours 02:00 to 05:00, for the hour ending 06:00 the next 4-hour rolling average is calculated as the average of values for hours 03:00 to 06:00 and so on.
 Rolling 4, 8 and 24-hour averages can include values from the previous day.

 Standard deviation in wind direction.
 The variability of the wind direction can be used as an indicator of the amount of turbulence and therefore mixing of air.
 The term used is ‘sigma theta’, where sigma is a standard measure of variability and theta is a Greek letter commonly used to represent an angle in mathematics.

 For each site, the highest AQI is used as the Site AQI.
 For each region, the highest Site AQI is used as the Regional AQI for that region.

 The main human activities producing sulfur dioxide are the smelting of mineral ores containing sulfur and the combustion of fossil fuels.
 Sulfur dioxide is a respiratory irritant and may worsen existing respiratory illness.

-The standards for ozone, carbon monoxide, sulfur dioxide, nitrogen dioxide and air particles were set in 1998 by the National Environment Protection Council.
-The standard for visibility is set by NSW Office of Environment and Heritage.
+The standards for ozone, carbon monoxide, sulfur dioxide, nitrogen dioxide and air particles are set by the National Environment Protection Council.
+Standards which apply for the Australian (and NSW) context are described at Standards and goals.